wdi-sg/gitbook-2018/02-js/js-functions/functions-extra.md

 timer();
 ```
   - write a function counter which will:
-    - add to count and print it
+    - increment count by 1 and print it
     - clearInterval after the count hits 5

-1.2.4
+1.2.5

   - create a function that takes in an array and a callback as parameters